openvinotoolkit/open_model_zoo/models/public/deeplabv3/deeplabv3.md

 ### Original model

 Integer values in range [0, 20], which represents the index of predicted class for each image pixel.
-Name: `ArgMax`, shape: [1x513x513] in [BxHxW] format, where
+Name - `ArgMax`, shape - [1x513x513] in [BxHxW] format, where

     - B - batch size
     - H - image height